mrheinen/lophiid/SCRIPTING.md

 return.

 HELPFUL_AI is used for asking the LLM to do something useful.
-It can be used to send any kind of prompt to the AI and the the system prompt is written to let the AI answer you in a helpful manner.
+It can be used to send any kind of prompt to the AI and the system prompt is written to let the AI answer you in a helpful manner.

 For template, you can use a string with %%%LOPHIID_PAYLOAD_RESPONSE%%% embedded and the LLM response will replace that tag.
 You can also use an empty string